There are different types and causes of hair loss (alopecia). Hereditary hair loss runs in families and is common and normal.

 Male hereditary hair loss

-Hair loss starts in men from about the age of 30, but could occur at any age past puberty.
+Hair loss starts in men from about the age of 30, but can occur at any age past puberty.
 How quickly or slowly baldness develops, and the pattern of hair loss, appear to be determined by the genes you inherited from your parents.

 Female hereditary hair loss